 Fact: If you want to become an organ or tissue donor, you need to tell your family.

-- It makes it harder for families to decide if they don’t know what their loved one wanted.
+- It makes it harder for families to decide if they don’t know what their family member wanted.

-- When the family is unaware, only 4 out of 10 families agree to donation.
+- When the family is uncertain about whether their family member wanted to be a donor, only 4 out of 10 families agree to donation.

 Myth: It’s my choice – I don’t need to discuss it with my family